 Next, let’s talk about crafting a compelling headline in AdWords.
-Even when a user browses through search engines, they scan the results.
+Even when a user browses through search engines and other marketing channels, they scan the results.
 As per the latest research by ConversionXL, it isn’t a strict F-shaped pattern.
 Instead, smartphones have trained us to scan vertically.

 A great way to attract the attention of the user who’s browsing through search engines is by leveraging SERP enhancements.
 Here’s a heatmap, showing the user behavior in organic search.

 In an ad, search engines now allow you to leverage ad extensions like ‘click to call’ and ‘star ratings.’
 For example, look at the ad results below, for the keyword ‘buy a watch’.

 The first ad, by authenticwatches.com, is the most compelling.
 It has the highest probability to impress a prospect interested in buying a watch.

 Let me breakdown why authenticwatches.com nailed it, with the headline and the overall ad:

 - The headline tempts me with a 70% discount,